JetBrains/kotlin-web-site/docs/topics/reflection.md

 ### Constructor references

 Constructors can be referenced just like methods and properties.
-You can use them wherever an object of function type is expected that takes the same parameters as the constructor and returns an object of the appropriate type.
+You can use them wherever the program expects a function type object that takes the same parameters as the constructor and returns an object of the appropriate type.
 Constructors are referenced by using the `::` operator and adding the class name.
 Consider the following function that expects a function parameter with no parameters and return type `Foo`:

 ```kotlin